Your ZEJULA resources

 - ZEJULA can harm your unborn baby if you take it while you are pregnant.

 ZEJULA is used in adult women for the maintenance treatment of ovarian cancer, fallopian tube cancer, or primary peritoneal cancer (the membrane that lines the inside of the abdomen); and the maintenance treatment of ovarian cancer, fallopian tube cancer, or primary peritoneal cancer that has come back (reoccurred).
 In both cases ZEJULA is used after your cancer responds to platinum-based chemotherapy.
-ZEJULA may help to keep or maintain that response.
+ZEJULA helps to keep or maintain that response.

 Do not use ZEJULA if you are allergic to niraparib tosylate or to any of the other ingredients of ZEJULA, or if you are breast-feeding or plan to breastfeed.
 It is not known if ZEJULA passes into breast milk.
 You and your doctor should decide if you will take ZEJULA or breastfeed.
 You should not do both.
 Do not breastfeed for 1 month after taking your last dose of ZEJULA.
 Talk to your doctor about the best way to feed your baby while you are being treated with ZEJULA.